itwurl/BoneDoc/README.md

 ### Binary

 Ensure that your system is up to date and that a C++ compiler is installed.
 BoneDoc needs to be compiled from source using [CMake](https://cmake.org/) workflow, considering dependencies [VTK](http://www.vtk.org) and [Boost](http://www.boost.org).
-Then complete installation using git and cmake.
+Then clone the repository and use CMake to configure and build the project.

 ```
 git clone https://github.com/alexander-wurl/BoneDoc.git .